 \subsection{Effect of the parameter $\gamma$}

 To illustrate how the value of $\gamma$ affects the reconstruction ability of the proposed algorithms, we compare the success rates of the proposed algorithms in $k$-sparse data reconstruction using the following 20 different values: $ \gamma = t/20,$ where $ t=1,2, \dots,20.$ The size of matrix is $500 \times 2000,$ and the sparsity levels $k= 120, 140, 150, 160, 170 $ and $ 180$ of the sparse vectors $ x\in \mathbb{R}^{2000}$ are examined in this experiment.
-For every given sparsity level $k,$ the success rates for $k$-sparse data reconstruction via DOMP and EDOMP with each given $\gamma$ are obtained respectively by attempting 500 random pairs $(A, x$) with measurements $y:= Ax.$ Each of the algorithms is performed a total of $k$ iterations, where $ k$ is the sparsity level of the vector to reconstruct.
+For every given sparsity level $k,$ the success rates for $k$-sparse data reconstruction via DOMP and EDOMP with each given $\gamma$ are obtained respectively by attempting 500 random pairs $(A, x$) with accurate measurements $y:= Ax.$ The algorithms are performed a total of $k$ iterations, where $ k$ is the sparsity level of the vector to reconstruct.

-The results for DOMP and EDOMP are given in Fig. \ref{figure1}.
+The results are given in Fig. \ref{figure1}.
 Intuitively, a small value of $\gamma$ allows more indices to be added to $\Theta^{(p)}$ at every iteration, but it may also increase the chance for an incorrect index being added to $ \Theta^p$, and thus a small $\gamma $ may lower the success rates of DOMP for data reconstruction as shown in Fig. \ref{figure1}(a).
-However, as shown in Fig. \ref{figure1} (b), it seems that the performance of EDOMP is less sensitive to the change of $\gamma$ compared with DOMP.
+However, as shown in Fig. \ref{figure1} (b), it seems that the performance of EDOMP is less sensitive to the change of $\gamma,$ compared with DOMP.
 On the other side, the results in Fig. \ref{figure1} indicate that the success rates of the proposed algorithms with $ \gamma =1$ are not the highest ones.
-This indicates that the algorithm with $ \gamma=1$ (including OMP) are not working to their potentials to identify the support of the target data.
+This does indicate that the algorithm with $ \gamma=1$ (including OMP) are not working to their potentials to identify the support of the target data.
 One can also see from Fig. 1(a) that the sparser the target data, the wider range of values for $\gamma$ can be used in DOMP.
-From Fig. \ref{figure1}(b), a much wider range of values for $ \gamma$ can be used in EDOMP than DOMP.
-The numerical experiments indicate that the values of $\gamma$ situated between 0.7 and 1 are generally good for DOMP, and EDOMP has more freedom in the choice of $ \gamma.$ As a result, we may use $ \gamma=0.9$ as a default choice for the two algorithms.
+The numerical experiments indicate that the values of $\gamma$ situated between 0.7 and 1 are generally good for DOMP, while EDOMP admits more freedom in the choice of $ \gamma.$ As a result, we may use $ \gamma=0.9$ as a default choice for two algorithms in the remaining experiments.